-- If "draw" is selected, then you can draw a shape with the cursor to enclose and define a new pick area.
-The default shape is a rectangle, but other shapes can be selected in the "Settings" tab. - If "edit" is selected, then you can edit the pick area by dragging its control points, or moving it by dragging in the bounding box.
+- If "move" is selected, then you can move the existing pick area by dragging it or clicking where you want the center of it placed.
+If there is no existing area, a default one will be created. - If "draw" is selected, then you can draw a shape with the cursor to enclose and define a new pick area.
+The default shape is a box, but other shapes can be selected in the "Settings" tab. - If "edit" is selected, then you can edit the pick area by dragging its control points, or moving it by dragging in the bounding box.